mariapazpl/Copihue/README.md

 ## Overview

 This project is a dynamic and interactive website for a dance studio, built using modern web development technologies.
-The goal is to create a platform where users can explore dance classes, view schedules, and enroll in courses directly through the site.
+The goal was to create a platform where users can explore dance classes, view schedules, and enroll in courses directly through the site.
+Please access the website through the link in the title.

 ## Technologies Used